canonical/cloud-init/doc/rtd/howto/run_cloud_init_locally.rst

 ===

 `LXD`_ offers a streamlined user experience for using Linux system containers.
-With LXD, the following command initialises a container with user data:
+With LXD, the following command initialises a container with user-data:

 .. code-block:: shell-session